 Go up the Uetliberg

 Of course, it’s not the Alps, but the Uetliberg is a small mountain a stone’s throw from Zurich with beautiful panoramic views of the Lake.
 It takes less than 1 hour to get there, and it’s worth the journey on a sunny day.
 From the railway station, a 10-minute walk will lead you to the Uto Kulm restaurant.
-Climb the tower (access costs 2 CHF) for a bird-eyes view of Lake Zurich.
+Climb the tower (access costs 2 CHF) for a bird-eye view of Lake Zurich.

 Many locals get up to the Uetliberg mountain to hike, mountain bike, or have a drink and a bite at one of the panoramic restaurants.
 If you like nature and hiking, you can walk from the Uetliberg train station to Felsenegg and then ride the cable car down to Adliswil.
 The 6km walk is easy and will take you about 2 hours.
-From there, it will take you roughly 45 minutes to get back to Zurich HB (Central Station).
+From there, it will take roughly 45 minutes to return to Zurich HB (Central Station).

 Discover Lake Zurich on a boat ride